guest271314/webserver-c/README.md

 # QuickJS webserver-c

-A simple QuickJS HTTP streaming webserver module written in C.
+A simple QuickJS HTTP streaming Web server module written in C.

 This project is the modified example code that is used for the article:
 [Making a simple HTTP webserver in C](https://bruinsslot.jp/post/simple-http-webserver-in-c/).